tommyhall/tommyhall.github.io/_posts/2016-10-17-vr-contd-design-considerations.md

 motion sickness.

 There are a number of reasons that motion sickness is a problem with VR headsets, and I’m not going to get into all of them here.
-The two that we ran into with our training game were having too low of a frame rate, and “moving without moving”.
+The two that we ran into with our training game were having too low of a frame rate, and “moving without moving”, or shifting the user's perspective while they were sitting still.

 ### Refresh rate